Adapting Knowledge for Few-shot Table-to-Text Generation: Conclusions

 \section{Conclusions}

-In this paper, we propose a AdaPTGen framework for few-shot table-to-text generation.
-Taking advantage of the adapting prompt design and the modularized pre-training strategy, we inject representations of the linguistic and semantic patterns of table-related descriptions and exploit a large domain-specific knowledge corpus fully.
+In this paper, we propose the AKG framework for few-shot table-to-text generation.
+Taking advantage of the adapting prompt design and the modularized pretraining strategy, we inject representations of the linguistic and semantic patterns of table-related descriptions and exploit a large domain-specific knowledge corpus fully.
 With the modularization strategy, our framework can devise various pretraining tasks to enhance the generative task, achieving high fluency and accuracy.
 Experimental results on three benchmark data sets show that our framework achieves superior performance in both fluency and faithfulness metrics.
+Our code and other related resources can be found in \url{https://github.com/sjtugzx/AKG}.